Simhyeon/r4d/docs/debugger_refactor.md

 * [x] Strict error code with line numbers are tedious.
 Can it be changed?
 * [x] Logger struct

 * [ ] Clear processor's re-export of logger methods

 # Debugger

 * [x] M command works
 * [x] N command works

-* [ ] I need log command for real

-* [ ] Consinder if m and step macro should change so that it works more likely a gdb command